-Children gain an age-appropriate introduction to handwriting by using hands-on manipulative materials, including wooden letter pieces, magnetic boards, play dough, and chalk-
+Children gain an age-appropriate introduction to handwriting by using hands-on manipulative materials, including wooden letter pieces, magnetic boards, play dough, and chalkboards.
+For this age, specially lined paper and pencils are added to the materials.

-Children Complete A Daily Sign-in Sheet or Daily Experience Sheet Children need natural opportunities to practice writing.
+Children Complete A Daily Sign-in Sheet or Daily Experience Sheet

+Children need natural opportunities to practice writing.
 Each child is offered a variety of ways to use his or her name to sign in and share a perspective on the day's happenings.